nikhilreddybilla28/nikhilreddybilla2801/README.md

 ### Hey! 👋 🧑‍🚀
 #### About Me 🚀
-- 👀 I’m interested in ML and Computer Vision.
+- 👀 I’m interested in Machine Learning and Computer Vision.
 - 🌱 Currently a Research Assistant at ML Lab, IIIT Hyderabad.
 - 💞️ I’m looking to collaborate on Domain Adaptation, Semantic Segmentation, and Medical Imaging.
 - 🏛️ IIIT Hyderabad | Univ. of Leicester | NIT Rourkela